binaryphile/kaizen/README.md

 **`defa <variable name>`** - read and un-indent a string from stdin and split lines into the named array variable

 *Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
-If you want to scope the variable locally, it must already be declared.
+If you want to scope the variable locally, it must<br/>
+&emsp;already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

 The lines are de-indented by the amount of whitespace indentation of the first line.
-Blank lines (even without indentation) are preserved.
+Blank lines (even without indentation) are<br/>
+&emsp;preserved.

-Usually fed with a heredoc, such as:
+&emsp;Usually fed with a heredoc, such as:

         myarray=()
         defa myarray <<'EOS'
           Here are
           my lines.
         EOS

 **`defs <variable_name>`** - read and un-indent a string from stdin into the named string variable